kubernetes/enhancements/keps/sig-api-machinery/3937-declarative-validation/README.md

 plugins, processed any before create handlers, validated, then converted to the storage version and stored.

-We will no longer require the conversion to internal at the start of this workflow.

-Plan is:
+Our plan:

-- Early Alphas:  If feature flag is set, convert from internal back to versioned type (via unsafe where possible) and process objects either as unstructured (requires another conversion) or using SMD value wrappers (avoids conversion but introduces some overhead).
+- Early Alphas:  If feature flag is set, convert from internal back to versioned type (via unsafe where possible) for declarative validation.
+Because all CEL evaluation is currently written for unstructured values, we will convert to unstructured before declarative validation.
 - Before graduation to Beta: Benchmark performance.
 Decide if we should invest in the "Switch hub version to be an API version" idea proposed in the performance section of this KEP.
+Also decide if we should invest in using using SMD value wrappers to avoid conversion to unstructured.

 ### Prototype Notes